maxniederer/eric-trimbur-portfolio/src/projects/trimbuphone.md

 ---
 title: Trimbuphone
-order: 2
 desc: My take on the Stylophone, the classic toy synthesizer.
+THE TRIMBUPHONE!
 image: /assets/img/phone1.jpg
 imageAlt: The finished Trimbuphone, a white machine with a wire-attached pen
+order: 2
 ---

 ## Overview